hcs1105/hcs1105/README.md

 ### 👋 Introduce myself
-+ I'm UI developer and currently looking for a job in korea.
++ I'm currently looking for a job in korea.
 + I'm enjoying reading and baduk.
-+ I hope to develop every beautiful things.
++ I'm UI developer who wants to share simple stories with people with positive and small power.

 ### ⚓ Contact me
 <p>